-As wildfires were raging across the American West this summer, NPR ran a story on what people can do to protect themselves from all that air pollution.
+As wildfires were raging across the American West this summer, NPR ran a story on pollution masks people can use to protect themselves from all that air pollution.

 As a non-expert nerd who has dedicated years to understanding how to live under Beijing’s particulate cloud, I was eager to see what the story got right and what the story might be missing.
 Here’s my rundown:

 1. “When you inhale these really small particles, smaller than a few microns, they can land in your lungs and cause respiratory symptoms.”
 They can even pass into your bloodstream.

 That’s right!
 Scientists are generally more concerned about the small particles.
 And if they’re really small, they can even enter our bloodstream.